 Treatment for Blisters:

-- First aid must be applied regardless if the blister is intact or broken (e.g Iodine and a simple dressing).
+- First aid, regardless if the blister is intact or broken (e.g Iodine and a simple dressing).

-- In some cases the blister needs to be cut and released if it is causing too much pressure.
+- If a blister it is causing too much pressure, the skin needs to be cut, to release this.
 This should be done by a podiatrist with a sterile instrument and in the appropriate location of the blister to allow fluid to be removed most effectively and with minimal trauma under the weight bearing foot.

 - Antibiotics if infection is evident.